Tiastian/ShitifiedLang/README.md

 Functions may execute out of order, or not at all.
 This is not a bug.
 It is a surrender.

+## Non-Features

+- No IDE support.
+If your editor understands ShitLang, it has failed.
+- No tests.
+Life doesn’t come with tests either.
+- No debugging.
+Just vibes and breakdowns.
+- No async.
+You suffer synchronously.
+- No dependencies.
+Only co-dependencies.

 ## Contributing